-However, in June Dr Murray found tumor activity in both eyes.
-Aggressive laser controlled them for three months, but by September, both eyes were filled with seeds too numerous to count.
+However, at his eleventh EUA in June, Dr Murray found tumor activity in both eyes.
+Aggressive laser controlled them for three months, but at his fifteenth EUA in September 2006, both eyes were filled with seeds too numerous to count.

-Brady began 14 days of external beam radiation on September 21st.
+Brady began external beam radiation on September 21st, just over a year after diagnosis.
 He was admitted to hospital after only a week, continuing daily radiation while also receiving high dose antibiotics to fight a staph infection.
 At the next EUA, Dr. Murray said his response to treatment was “phenomenal” – no active cancer.
 Jeff and I were elated, and prepared for the holidays with lighter hearts.

 The joy was short-lived however.
 Brady’s EUA on 5th January 2007 revealed an extensive relapse in both eyes.
 Dr Murray injected carboplatin chemotherapy into the tissues surrounding both eyes, and advised a repeat course of chemotherapy begin the following Monday.
 Brady’s oncologist at Jackson Memorial Hospital matter-of-factly stated “if you do additional chemotherapy and it works, it will be a miracle”.

-Everyone expressed concern about us traveling to Toronto for chemotherapy, but also recognized the Toronto Protocol provided the best chance to save one or both of Brady’s eyes.
-Our doctors agreed to accept guidance from the doctors in Toronto, while administering the Toronto Protocol in Miami.
+Over the next few days, the doctors in Toronto and Miami talked over the options.
+Everyone expressed concern about Brady travelling to Toronto for chemotherapy.
+We’d be leaving our home, family and support system for up-to 6 months, as traveling back and forth would not be a good idea for a child with compromised immunity.
+But our Miami doctors agreed the Toronto Protocol provided the best chance to save one or both of Brady’s eyes.
+They ultimately agreed to accept guidance from the Toronto team, while administering the Toronto Protocol in Miami.

 The Toronto Protocol is a strict regimen of pre-meds, three chemotherapy drugs, the antibiotic Cyclosporine A, fluids and supportive medications to reduce side effects.
 This was a new, testing experience for the doctors and nurses in Miami, but they worked patiently, consistently and effectively with colleagues in Toronto to ensure optimal care for Brady.